 - LDS uses ongoing assessments to monitor learning progress.

 - Families receive session snapshot reports after each session.

 - Families receive mid-year and end-of-year reporting on learning goals and progress.

 Where warranted (to be determined in collaboration with families):

-- LDS collaborates with specialists to support your child’s learning needs.
+- LDS can collaborate with specialists to support your child’s learning needs.

-- LDS provides support with IEP development and communication with a school-based team.
+- LDS can provide support with IEP development and communication with a school-based team.